InfinitumForm/serbian-transliteration/README.md

 You are invited to collaborate in development of this plugin and to participate together in the transliteration project.
 This plugin is designed to provide all the necessary transliteration functionality and allow users maximum flexibility.

 You can find more about this plugin here: [https://wordpress.org/plugins/serbian-transliteration/](https://wordpress.org/plugins/serbian-transliteration/)

+For collaboration and details, please contact me: infinitumform@gmail.com